yasint23/test-petclinic-microservices-with-db/README.md

 ## MSP 17 - Prepare a QA Automation Pipeline for Nightly Builds

 ![Functional Test Diagram](./functional_test.png)
+# For the functional tests;
+- We need running application and for this we need package and install.
+Maven for package and we need docker images.
+- These images will be store in `ECR` and we will pull/push with using `tagging`
+- Create Infrastructure; Docker Swarm (5 EC2) and Configure/manage by Ansible
+- Functional test will be done on `Selenium`

 - Create `feature/msp-17` branch from `dev`.